DerDanilo/seafile-community-manual/docs/installation/reverseproxy-webserver.md

 Accept-Ranges: bytes
 ```

-If you get 'HTTP/1.1 404 Not Found', did you adjust the IP address in `/etc/nginx/sites-available/seafile`?
-Have you set the link in `/etc/nginx/sites-enabled/` to enable it?
+If you get *HTTP/1.1 404 Not Found*, did you adjust the IP address in `/etc/nginx/conf.d/seafile.conf`?
+Have you set the link in `/etc/nginx/conf.d/` to enable it?
 'Server: nginx/1.10.3' is an indication, that the 'default server' is taken, not the 'seafile server'.
 And yes, we should turn that off, but at this point it's helpful.
-'Server: nginx': Paths in `location /seafmedia` in `/etc/nginx/sites-available/seafile` and the Seafile Server installation do not match.
+'Server: nginx': Paths in `location /seafmedia` in `/etc/nginx/conf.d/seafile.conf` and the Seafile Server installation do not match.
 Is the file present:
 ```sh
 root@cloudserver:~# ls -l /opt/seafile/seafile-server-latest/seahub/media/img/seafile-logo.png
 -rw-rw-r-- 1 seafserver seafserver 12612 Jun 13 07:49 /opt/seafile/seafile-server-latest/seahub/media/img/seafile-logo.png
 ```

 'HTTP/1.1 403 Forbidden': Check the filesystem access rights
 for `/opt/seafile/seafile-server-latest/seahub/media/img/seafile-logo.png`.
-Each directory in the whole path must have set read and execute bit for others (drwxr-x**r**-**x**),
+Each directory in the whole path must have set read and execute bit for others `(drwxr-xr-x)`,
-the file itself must be world readable (-rwxr-x**r**--).
+the file itself must be world readable `(-rwxr-xr--)`.

 Avatar Icon damaged: check filesystem rights for `/srv/seafile/seahub-data/avatars/default.png`.
 The whole path must be world readable.